-Clinical-Stage Product Candidates
+Lead Product Candidates

 We believe that our product candidates offer innovative therapeutic approaches and may provide significant advantages relative to available therapies.
-The following table summarizes our most prioritized and advanced product candidates as well as our COVID-19 vaccine candidates, for which we plan to complete the required clinical studies to support their NDA approvals:
+We have worldwide commercialization rights to all of our product candidates listed below.
+The following table summarizes our product candidates: